Guitar Humidifiers

 humidifier with water using the supplied syringe.
 The foam interior

 releases moisture evenly and slowly.
+You don't

 have to remove it from the sound hole to refill it with water.
+Nice.

 Dampit

-remove excess water and wipe the tube dry.
-Then, suspend the tube inside the
+remove excess water, and wipe the tube dry

-you slide under the strings.
+cover that you slide under the strings

 If you have a semi-hollow electric guitar, this is the only